zapbr/personal/albuns.md

 * Orchid
 * Morningrise
 * Blackwater Park
-* My Arms Your Harse
+* My Arms Your Hearse
 * Damnation
 * Ghost Reveries
 * Last Will and Testament